ezell38/Engineering_4_Notebook/README.md

 ### Reflection

 One point of improvement in our design is the bottom beam.
 It is very slim at an area with a lot of stress so I will need to thicken this section and then shave off of parts of the beam with less stress to maintian the weight limit.
+A lot of this assignnment is figuring out where to take material and where to give material in order to make the strongest possible beam.

 ## FEA_Part_3